Kat632/MS1-Rapier-Marketing/README.md

 *	Form styling, from code at W3Schools [https://www.w3schools.com/css/css_form.asp](https://www.w3schools.com/css/css_form.asp)

-*	The code for the Back To Top button on index.html was copied from W3Schools [https://www.w3schools.com/howto/howto_js_scroll_to_top.asp](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
+*	The code for the Back To Top button on index.html was copied from W3Schools [https://www.w3schools.com/howto/howto_js_scroll_to_top.asp](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) - the idea for the Back To Top button was given to me by fellow student Helena Johansson.
+Please see below in the [Acknowledgements](#acknowledgements) section.

 ### **Readme**

-*	I would like to mention the other readme examples I used to help me create the structure of my own:
+*	I would like to mention the other readme examples I used to help me create the structure of my own readme:
 	-	[John Doyle](https://github.com/Aramantos/MS1-World-Wide-Web)
 	-	[Patrik Österljung](https://github.com/oljung/portfolio-project-one)
 	-	[Marcin Kli](https://github.com/marcin-kli/MP1/blob/Milestone-Projects/README.md)